wp-plugins/enhanced-meta-widget/readme.txt

 * Initial release.

 = 1.1 =
-* Fixed to show the RSS and wordpress.org links for logged in, non admin, users.
+* Fixed to show the RSS and wordpress.org links for logged in, non-admin, users.

 == Credits and Copyright ==
 Copyright 2009 NeuroDawg.